The Best Hot Dog Recipes

 Nutritional values are approximate.

 Bourbon baked beans, kraut and spicy mustard on a dog?
 Insanely good!
 Bourbon baked beans take your standard great dog and make it just fantastic.
 A little sweetness, then the crunch of the kraut, and the spicy kick from the mustard.
 Everything great in every bite.
-I could’ve eaten more of these German Cowboys dogs than I’ll ever admit online.
+I could’ve eaten more of these German Cowboys hot dogs than I’ll ever admit online.
 Or admit even in person for that matter!

-The German Cowboy dog is another great menu item I ran across from Duke’s Gourmet Hot Dogs.
+The German Cowboy hot dog is another great menu item I ran across from Duke’s Gourmet Hot Dogs.
 They have the most fantastic hot dog menu I’ve ever come across.
 Every single one makes you drool!

 Try my American cowboy dogs too.
 Giddy up!